percelafonacier2005-alt/CCM101-pfonacier/Laboratory-02-Build-the-Cloud-Infrastructure-Blueprint/README.md

 Challenge
 ```
-Learning the Linux commands
- - I ran each command and compared its output with the information I needed to collect.
 Understanding the resource values
  - I carefully reviewed the CPU, RAM, and storage results before recording them.
  Interpreting `findmnt`